 4. Group Or Corporation: In the event the applicant shall be a group or corporation, there shall be required an investigation of each employee who engages in the activity of a door to door solicitor or peddler and also each person who directly, in this city, supervises or controls the activities of the employees; and a fingerprinting fee of forty five dollars ($45.00) shall be collected upon each such person.

-5. Fees Paid Prior To Investigation: No investigation shall be made on any applicant prior to the payment by the applicant and receipt of such fee by the city manager and no license shall be issued until all such fees are paid.
+5. Fees Paid Prior To Investigation: No investigation shall be made on any applicant prior to the payment by the applicant and receipt of such fee by the business license official and no license shall be issued until all such fees are paid.

 C. Investigation Of Application:

-1. Investigation: Upon receipt of the application and payment of fees, the original shall be referred to the city manager, who shall cause such investigation of the applicant's business and moral character to be made as he deems necessary for the protection of the public good.
+1. Investigation: Upon receipt of the application and payment of fees, the original shall be referred to the business license official, who shall cause such investigation of the applicant's business and moral character to be made as he deems necessary for the protection of the public good.

 2. Statement Of Prior Arrest: The application statement of prior arrest and/or conviction shall be forwarded to the police chief for verification.
-The police chief shall immediately report his findings to the city manager.
+The police chief shall immediately report his findings to the business license official.

 D. Denial Of License:

-1. Upon the director's review of the application, the city manager shall refuse to issue a license to the applicant for any of the following reasons:
+1. Upon the director's review of the application, the business license official shall refuse to issue a license to the applicant for any of the following reasons:

 a.
 The applicant has been convicted of any felony, gross misdemeanor, or a misdemeanor involving a sex offense, trafficking in controlled substances, or any violent act against a person or property, such conviction having been entered within the ten (10) years immediately preceding the date of application;